 I am Ono Jisei, the 53rd chief priest of Daijozan Yakuoji of Nichiren Shu Buddhism.

 In former times, temples listened to all sorts of people’s problems and provided a proper advice to each person.

 Moreover, they established a school and gave education to young people.
-For ordinary children, temples were the only place of academic study.
+For ordinary children, temples were the only place of

 “Whenever in trouble, go to temples!”